scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Where should you block spam?
   - Everywhere!
   - At the sender
-  - At the network (block known spammers from communicationg at all)
+  - At the network (block known spammers from communicating at all)
     - ACLs
       - Traditional Block lists
     - Real-time block lists (DNSBLs)
-      - Blocklists distributed through the DNS protocol
+      - Block lists distributed through the DNS protocol
       - Cooperative approach
       - List adapts in real time based on who is sending spam "now"
       - <img width="321" alt="screen shot 2018-08-01 at 7 14 33 pm" src="https://user-images.githubusercontent.com/5629547/43553871-2b110e30-95bf-11e8-9d09-8d9ca6c8a11b.png">
       - Honey pots: Place a never used email address on a webpage.
 Any email that arrives would most likely be spam
       - Blocking things before you ever see the mail so it could be risky
     - Greylisting
-      - Not a black or a white list but something inbetween
+      - Not a black or a white list but something in-between
       - Send back SMTP 450 (try again later)
       - "Spammers do not queue" it would be very unlikely for a spammer to resend their messages
       - SPF (Sender Policy Framework) (38:00)